 Research and Development.
-Research and development consists primarily of personnel-related expense, including salaries, benefits and sharebased compensation for our engineers and other employees engaged in the research and development of our products, and allocated facilities and other supporting overhead costs.
+Research and development consists primarily of personnel-related expense, including salaries, benefits and share-based compensation for our engineers and other employees engaged in the research and development of our products, and allocated facilities and other supporting overhead costs.

 Sales and Marketing.
-Sales and marketing consists primarily of personnel-related expense, including salaries, commissions, benefits and sharebased compensation for our employees engaged in sales, sales support, marketing, business development and customer service functions, advertising and promotional expenditures, professional services and allocated facilities and other supporting overhead costs.
+Sales and marketing consists primarily of personnel-related expense, including salaries, commissions, benefits and share-based compensation for our employees engaged in sales, sales support, marketing and customer service functions, advertising and promotional expenditures, professional services and allocated facilities and other supporting overhead costs.
 Our marketing efforts also include user- and advertiser-focused marketing expenditures.

 General and Administrative.
-General and administrative consists primarily of personnel-related expense, including salaries, benefits and sharebased compensation for our employees engaged in finance, legal, human resources and other administrative functions, professional services, including outside legal and accounting services, and allocated facilities and other supporting overhead costs.
+General and administrative consists primarily of personnel-related expense, including salaries, benefits and share-based compensation for our employees engaged in finance, legal, human resources and other administrative functions, professional services, including outside legal and accounting services, and allocated facilities and other supporting overhead costs.

-Other Income (Expense), Net.
-Other income (expense), net consists primarily of interest earned on our cash equivalents and marketable securities.
+Other Income.
+Other income consists primarily of interest earned on our cash equivalents and marketable securities.

-Provision for Income Taxes.
-Provision for income taxes consists primarily of income taxes in foreign jurisdictions, U.S. federal and state income taxes adjusted for discrete items.
+Provision for (Benefit From) Income Taxes.
+Provision for (benefit from) income taxes consists primarily of income taxes in foreign jurisdictions, U.S. federal and state income taxes adjusted for discrete items.

 Adjusted EBITDA.
-We define Adjusted EBITDA as net loss adjusted to exclude depreciation and amortization expense, share-based compensation expense, interest and other income (expense), net and provision for income taxes.
+We define Adjusted EBITDA as net loss adjusted to exclude depreciation and amortization expense, share-based compensation expense, interest income, interest expense and other income (expense), net, provision for (benefit from) income taxes and, for the third quarter of 2020, a one-time payment for the termination of a future lease contract..
 See "Non-GAAP Financial Measure" for more information and for a reconciliation of net loss, the most directly comparable financial measure calculated and presented in accordance with GAAP, to Adjusted EBITDA.